frankbraun/frankbraun.github.io/now/index.md

 ## Moving

 I'm in the process of moving from Dubai to Switzerland.
-From megacity to nature.
+From a megacity back to nature.